patricklafrance/wmfnext-shell/README.md

 The issue is that the host application finish rendering **before** the remote module is registered.
 Therefore, only the host application routes are rendered.

-To fix this, we have to re-render the host application once the remote module is registered.
+To fix this, the host application have to re-render once the remote module is registered.

 > It's only problematic with remote modules registered at runtime.
 When strictly using modules registered at build time, it's not an issue and you don't need to add the following code.